Development guidelines for corporate customers

 By linking user information (user IDs, etc.) obtained through LINE Login with member information managed by the company, it's possible to deliver more personalized messages.

-- LINE doesn't provide a way to link user information obtained through LINE Login with member information managed by the company.
+- LY Corporation doesn't provide a way to link user information obtained through LINE Login with member information managed by the company.

 - When linking membership information, etc., design the system with security in mind to prevent spoofing.

-- Set up a flow line to unlink LINE user information and member information, etc.
+- Set up a flow line to unlink user information of the LINE Platform and member information, etc.

 - If you select Unlink from Settings > Account > Authorized apps of the LINE app, "Channel consent" of LINE Login will be withdrawn, but the association of user information won't be released.
 The process of linking information obtained through LINE Login with information managed by the company must be done separately by the customer.

-LINE Login lets you add LINE Official Accounts as friends (bot link) when you log in to LINE.
-The bot link feature can be set in the LINE Developers Console.
-For more information on the bot link function, See Add a LINE Official Account as a friend when logged in (bot link) in the LINE Login documentation.
+LINE Login allows you use the option to add your LINE Official Account as friend when users log in.
+This is called the add friend option.
+The LINE Official Account used for the add friend option can be set in the LINE Developers Console.
+For more information, See Add a LINE Official Account as a friend when logged in (add friend option) in the LINE Login documentation.

-- The bots you link to are limited to those related to the LINE Login channel.
-For example, don't link Company A's LINE Official Account (bot) to Company B's LINE Login channel, which isn't related to Company A.
+- The LINE Official Accounts you link to are limited to those related to the LINE Login channel.
+For example, don't link Company A's LINE Official Account to Company B's LINE Login channel, which isn't related to Company A.

-- Changes in settings are reflected immediately, so operate with caution to avoid accidentally setting unintended bots (test bots, etc).
+- Changes in settings are reflected immediately, so operate with caution to avoid accidentally setting unintended LINE Official Accounts (for testing, etc).

-- If the LINE Login channel is under the Authentication Provider, the Add Friend (Unblock) option on the LINE Login consent screen will be selected (checked) by default.
+- If the LINE Login channel is under the certified provider, the Add Friend (Unblock) option on the LINE Login consent screen will be selected (checked) by default.